Author Index

 James V. Wertsch

-James V. Wertsch is Marshall S. Snow professor of arts and sciences at Washington University in St. Louis.
-He is director of the McDonnell International Scholars Academy, director of international and area studies, and professor in the department of anthropology.
+James V. Wertsch is the Marshall S. Snow Professor of Arts and sciences at Washington University in St. Louis.
+He is the director of the McDonnell International Scholars Academy, the director of International and Area Studies Program, and a professor in the Department of Anthropology.
 His publications include Voices of Collective Remembering (2002) and The Cambridge Companion to Vygotsky (coedited with Daniels and Cole, 2007).

 Anna Wessely

-Anna Wessely is senior fellow at the Central European University Humanities Center and associate professor, Institute of Sociology, ELTE University.
+Anna Wessely is a senior fellow at the Central European University Humanities Center and an associate professor at the Institute of Sociology, ELTE University.
 Her publications in English include Intellectuals and the Politics of the Humanities (ed., 2002).

 Robert L. West

-Robert L. West, associate director, Rockefeller Foundation, is working on an assessment of United Nations operations in the Congo.
+Robert L. West, an associate director at the Rockefeller Foundation, is working on an assessment of United Nations operations in the Congo.

 J. H. Westergaard